RajkumarSony/HacktoberFest2022/README.md

 git clone https://github.com/RajkumarSony/HacktoberFest2022.git
 ```

-- Change the present working directory
+- Change the present working directory.

 ```markdown
 cd HacktoberFest2022
 ```

 - Add/Create your project to the specific folder as described in what you can contribute section.
-- Make a new branch
+- Make a new branch.

 ```markdown
 git checkout -b branch-name